Eyzou/42cyber_piscine/README.md

 ## reverse_me

-See the README.ms into the folder!
+See the README.ms inside the reverse_me folder!

+## Stockholm